boolean-jason/noise-sensor/README.md

 Noise monitoring system using an ESP32 (I2S microphone + OLED), a Node/Express backend with PostgreSQL storage, and a React (Vite) dashboard.

-The system continuously measures environmental noise in dB(A), stores the data in a database, and visualizes both live and historical noise levels in a web dashboard.
+The system continuously measures environmental noise in dB(A), stores the measurements in a database, and visualizes both live and historical noise levels in a web dashboard.

 ---